 - 2 free range egg yolks at room temperature (as fresh as possible)

 - 1 T lemon juice

 Place all the ingredients except the oils into the food processor and mix briefly.
 While the mixer is on, very slowly add the oil through the spout at the top ensuring that it emulsifies.
 It will get thicker the more oil you add.
-At the end if you find it a bit thick, add a tablespoon or 2 of warm water to smooth it out.
-If it splits, keep mixing and it may come back together or remove the split mixture, add another egg yolk back into the bowl and re-emulsify with the split mixture.
+At the end, if you find it a bit thick, add a tablespoon or 2 of warm water to smooth it out.
+If it splits, keep mixing and it may come back together, add another egg yolk back into the bowl and re-emulsify with the split mixture.